valeriaachkan/pets-paw/README.md

 # Welcome to PetsPaw 🐾

-PetsPaw is a React app designed for cat enthusiasts who love to explore the fascinating world of diverse cat breeds and enjoy an extensive collection of cat pictures.
+PetsPaw is designed for cat enthusiasts who love to explore the fascinating world of diverse cat breeds and enjoy an extensive collection of cat pictures.

+**Used technologies:** PetsPaw is a React app with a responsive layout based on [The Cat API](https://thecatapi.com/).

 **Experience the Live App:** [Pets Paw](https://valeriaachkan-pets-paw.netlify.app/)